 Many highly educated and intelligent people are childless.
 Why do they delay having kids or choose not to have kids at all?
-The main reason is they are too busy.
+The main reason is they are too busy chasing money and prestige.

 You’ve got to think about where many of these “highly educated, intelligent, and financially stable people” come from.
 They probably went to college, and some even paid an arm and a leg to go to an expensive Ivy League or private school.

 The Highly Educated Feel Pressure To Succeed Before Kids